crohr/rack-livetraffic/Readme.md

 * Based on the requirements, requests need only to be stored for up to 5 minutes.
 Redis is a good candidate because we can assign expiration dates to entries.
-However, we can't make range queries on single items (except with the KEYS command, which is not recommended for production user).
-Therefore, we'll store the values in a redis set (which allows range queries), and we will expire the old values with the `script/clean` script (see [this thread] [thread] for more explanation).
+However, we can't make range queries on single items (except with the KEYS command, which is not recommended for production use).
+Therefore, we'll store the values in a Redis set (which allows range queries), and we will expire the old values with the `script/clean` script (see [this thread] [thread] for more explanation).